Back to Blog

 1. Your name and company (stated clearly)

-2. Why you're calling (relevant to the prospect — this increases success rates by 2.1x according to Gong)
+2. Why you're calling (relevant to the prospect, which increases success rates by 2.1x according to Gong)

 3. A hook (something that makes them want to hear more)